LeeMorinUCF/ECP3004S21/assignment_02/README.md

 - The file ```my_functions_test.py``` is a script that runs examples to test your submission ```my_functions.py```.
 When I run it, it produces the output ```my_functions_test_out.txt```.
+This script tests your functions in several ways: using the examples you provided, using the examples in the suggested solutions, and using an automated testing procedure using the examples in the docstrings of your functions (if you didn't forget them).

 - The file ```my_functions_soln_test.py``` is a script that runs examples